BlackFuffey/cd-memo/README.md

 # cd-memo
-A shell-script-based cd implementation that memorizes your working directory across sessions
+Enhanced cd that memorizes your working directory across sessions

 ## Functionality
 Any newly opened shell instance will be right where you left off